Shacking up, Co-habitating … what’s that other name I’m looking for.. oh right LIVING IN SIN.

 We were all Baptized, had our First Communion and all but one made it through Confirmation.
 That would be me.

 Don’t get me wrong, I tried, ooooh I tried.
 Let me take you back to when I was 12 and recap a little thing called Jesus Camp.

-Every morning we were awoken at 6:00am by the program director’s chilling, yet perky, voice over the loud speaker.
+Every morning we were awoken at 6:00am by the program director’s chilling voice over the loud speaker.

-We would spend the entirety of each day sitting on the hard wood floor getting splinters in our butts if we dared scoot an inch and listening to people’s stories about how they got off the crack pipe and found Jesus.
+We would spend the entirety of each day sitting on the hard wood floor getting splinters in our butts if we dared scoot an inch and listening to people’s stories about how they got off the crack pipe when they found Jesus.